-To help clubs understand the risks from flooding and the steps they can take to be prepared for flooding, the RYA has produced a briefing note on Flood Risk Management, which you can download from the section at the top right of this page.
+To help clubs understand the risks from flooding and the steps they can take to be prepared for flooding, the RYA has produced a briefing note on Flood Risk Management.
 This outlines types of flooding, provides guidance on preparing for flooding, what to do during and immediately after a flood, and information on longer-term flood recovery, including links to relevant flood maps, flood warning services, and help in creating flood plans.

 Information is available from the Environment Agency on their programme of flood and coastal erosion risk management schemes, local schemes and strategies to manage flood and coastal erosion risk in England, and River and coastal maintenance programmes.
 You can check their map for locations of coastal erosion defences and shoreline management practices.
 Shoreline Management Plans, developed by Coastal Groups describe how your stretch of shoreline is most likely to be managed to address flooding and erosion.
 Flood Risk Management Plans set out how Risk Management Authorities work together with communities to manage flood risk, covering flooding from main rivers, the sea and reservoirs.

 If your club has any concerns over a new flood defence or coastal protection proposal then please contact us at: firstname.lastname@example.org.